gaehlerm/SoftwareEngineering/README.md

     lion.feed()
 ```

-This error prevents you from creating a bug that might be very hard to track down and cost you a lot of time.
-Instead you immediately get a message that you there is something wrong with your code.
+This error prevents you from creating a bug that might be very hard to track down, costing you a lot of time.
+Instead, you immediately receive a message indicating that there is something wrong with your code.

-And then there's the `override` keyword in C++ and Java, meanwhile in Python it's not even an official language feature.
-But this fixes the problem only partially.
-You may forget to state that a function is `override` or you may completely redefine a function.
+In C++ and Java, there is the `override` keyword, whereas in Python, it is not an official language feature.
+But this only partially fixes the problem.
+You may forget to specify that a function is `override` or you may redefine a function entirely.
 These problems cannot occur when using abstract base classes instead of `override`.

-### Other types of classes
+### Other Types of Classes

-I remember once having written a class which contained some public variables and one public method.
-Unfortunately I don't remember why I wrote such a hybrid class.
-It shows that the types of classes above is not a definite list, however I think it's still a good rule of thumb.
+I remember once having written a class that contained some public variables and one public method.
+Unfortunately, I don't remember why I wrote such a hybrid class.
+It shows that the types of classes above are not a definitive list; however, I think it's still a good rule of thumb.

-### General recommendations
+### General Recommendations

-It is recommended sticking to the class types mentioned above.
+It is recommended to stick to the class types mentioned above.
 It may be convenient to add a method to a data class or a variable to a pure function class.
-However this will quite certainly make the code worse as it violates the single responsibility principle.
+However, this will quite certainly make the code worse as it violates the single responsibility principle.

-The most common error is mixing the worker class and the delegating class.
-You can easily end up with a fairly complex function within a delegation class using a lot of member variables.
-This is bad by design as the delegation class is fairly high level of abstraction, meanwhile the worker class is by design a low-level object.
-Mixing different levels of abstraction is a really bad thing to do.
+The most common error is mixing up the worker class and the delegating class.
+You can easily end up with a fairly complex function within a delegation class that utilizes numerous member variables.
+This design is flawed because the delegation class operates at a high level of abstraction, while the worker class is intended to be a low-level object.
+Mixing different levels of abstraction is detrimental.
 Refactor the complex part into a separate class or function and call it from the delegating class.
 This should do the job.

 // new chapter here?

 ## Functions vs. Methods

-There are two ways to change the value of an object by a function.
-Either pass a mutable object as an output argument or the object is a class instance and the function is a method acting on it.
+There are two ways to modify the value of an exisitng object using a function.
+Either pass a mutable object as an output argument or use a class instance where the function is a method acting on it.
 The two cases look like this:

 ```py
 a.b() # method
 b(a)  # function
 ```

-Both lines of code have in common that the method/function `b` can change the value of `a`.
+Both lines of code have in common that the method/function `b` can modify the value of `a`.

-It turns out for most criteria, these two function or method calls are pretty much equal:
+It turns out that for most criteria, these two function or method calls are pretty much equal:

-- In `b(a)` it is assumed that `a` is not changed, unless the name of `b` states otherwise.
+- In `b(a)` it is assumed that `a` is not changed unless the name of `b` states otherwise.
 Though the same holds for `a.b()`.

 - `b(a)` can access only the public variables and functions of `a`, while `a.b()` can access everything.
 This is probably the biggest difference here.
-Thus, `b(a)` is decoupling the code better than `a.b()`.
-Though this is not crucial difference.
+Thus, `b(a)` decouples the code better than `a.b()`.
+Though this is not a crucial difference.

-- In C++, const'ness can be enabled for `a` in both, `b(a)` and `a.b()`.
-In the first case, `a` has to be passed as a `const` element, in the second case, `b` has to be made a `const` method.
-In Python, there is no built-in way to make a function constant.
-Though with some black magic, one can define a decorator that makes a function or method constant. [https://stackoverflow.com/questions/71394120/Python-equivalent-for-const-methods-with-type-hints]
+- In C++, constness can be enabled for `a` in both `b(a)` and `a.b()`.
+In the first case, `a` has to be passed as a `const` element; in the second case, `b` has to be made a `const` method.
+In Python, there is no built-in way to create a constant function.
+Though with some black magic, one can create a decorator that makes a function or method constant. [https://stackoverflow.com/questions/71394120/Python-equivalent-for-const-methods-with-type-hints]

-To sum it up, there are no big differences. `b(a)` offers somewhat better decoupling and should thus be somewhat preferred.
-But ultimately, it all comes down to readability.
+In summary, there are no significant differences. `b(a)` offers somewhat better decoupling and should therefore be somewhat preferred.
+Ultimately, it all comes down to readability.
 Which version is easier to understand?
 The function or the method?
 Let's look at the following code:

 ```Py
 # Function: